Blog Article

 We make the process simple, help with issues regarding children & property and we try to answer your questions with simple answers.

-After the “petition” is filed, and ONLY after the petition is filed, the Petitioner can present the Respondent (the other spouse) a Waiver of Service.
+After the “petition” is filed, and ONLY after the petition is filed, the petitioner can present the respondent (the other spouse) a waiver of service.
 Anytime someone is sued, including uncontested divorces, they are entitled to notice of the lawsuit.
-The Court will require proof that the spouse has received a copy of the petition and knows there is a lawsuit pending.
+The court will require proof that the spouse has received a copy of the petition and knows a lawsuit is pending.

-In an agreed or uncontested divorce, it is assumed that the spouse agrees to sign the waiver of service.
+In an agreed or uncontested divorce, the spouse agrees to sign the waiver of service.
 If they do not, you may not have an uncontested divorce.
-In that case, it would be necessary to serve the spouse via a Process Server.
+In that case, serving the spouse via a process server would be necessary.

-Once the petition and waiver are filed (or the spouse is officially served), all that remains is the Final Decree of Divorce.
-This is the order of the Court in a divorce and is the final document.
-It resolves ALL of the divorce issues and is typically signed by both the husband and the wife in an agreed or uncontested divorce.
-If not, then the Final Decree of Divorce will reflect the Court’s ruling after a trial before the court.
+Once you file the petition and waiver (or your spouse is officially served), all that remains is the final decree of divorce.
+The final decree of divorce is the family court’s order in a divorce and is the final document.
+It resolves all divorce issues and is typically signed by both spouses in an agreed or uncontested divorce.
+If not, then the final decree of divorce will reflect the court’s ruling after a trial before the court.

 Chris Schmiedeke